 - Advising on IHT domicile issues

-James also has experience of tax litigation (from statements of case through to trial in the FTT) as junior counsel for HMRC in a series of cases concerning partnership income tax avoidance schemes: Odey Asset Management LLP v HMRC UKFTT 31 (TC) and HFFX LLP v HMRC UKFTT 36 (TC).
+James also has experience of tax litigation as junior counsel for HMRC in a series of cases concerning partnership income tax avoidance schemes: Odey Asset Management LLP v HMRC UKFTT 31 (TC) and HFFX LLP v HMRC UKFTT 36 (TC).

 - Bar Professional Training Course (Outstanding), City Law School (2017)

 - Graduate Diploma in Law (Distinction; Equity & Trusts Prize), City Law School (2016)

 - Princess Royal Scholarships, Inner Temple (BPTC and GDL)

 - DPhil in History, Balliol College, Oxford (2014)